 Virtue Ethics: A Moral System You’ve Never Heard of — But Probably Use

 Virtue ethics is a system that allows us to ask not only “What should I do?”, but also “How should I be?” with each action.
 It is less concerned with how we act from time to time and more worried about what kind of person we are all of the time.
 Scotty Hendricks says the newest wave in ethics is also the oldest.
-In this article he gives us a quick guide to virtue ethics, and compares it with some of the other philosophies we may be more familiar with and draw upon when making decisions.
+In this article, written for Big Think, he gives a quick guide to virtue ethics, and compares it with some of the other philosophies we may be more familiar with and draw upon when making decisions.

 While most people are familiar with Consequentialism and Deontology, they might be hard pressed to describe another system.
 This is for a simple reason, as both systems have been at the forefront of ethics for the last two hundred years.
 Modern Consequentialism is based heavily on the work of Jeremy Bentham and John Stuart Mill in the 1800s.
 These philosophers argued that the primary moral good is to maximize the total happiness.
 Philosopher Peter Singer is one of the foremost modern consequentialists .
 Deontology owes its genesis to Immanuel Kant and his categorical imperative which dictated that the acceptable action in any situation is the action which we would will everyone to do in that situation.

 There are, of course, other ethical systems.
 Prominent among them is the idea of Virtue Ethics, the preferred ethics of Socrates, Aristotle, Confucius, Ben Franklin, Nietzsche and Martha Nussbaum.
 In recent years this school of thought has seen a resurgence in popularity, especially in the reinterpretation of Aristotelian thought.